 - (1) Long Distance and Cellular Telephone: Long distance and cellular telephone charges must be documented.
-Copies of the telephone bills must be submitted with notations as to which charges relate to the Vioxx litigation. - (2) Shipping, Courier, and Delivery Charges: All claimed expenses must be documented with bills showing the sender, origin of the package, recipient, and destination of the package. - (3) Postage Charges: A contemporaneous postage log or other supporting documentation must be maintained and submitted.
+Copies of the telephone bills must be submitted with notations as to which charges relate to this litigation. - (2) Shipping, Courier, and Delivery Charges: All claimed expenses must be documented with bills showing the sender, origin of the package, recipient, and destination of the package. - (3) Postage Charges: A contemporaneous postage log or other supporting documentation must be maintained and submitted.
 Postage charges are to be reported at actual cost. - (4) Telefax Charges: Contemporaneous records should be maintained and submitted showing faxes sent and received.
-The per-fax charge shall not exceed \$1.00 per page.
+The per-fax charge shall not exceed \$1.00 per page. - (5) In-House Photocopy: A contemporaneous photocopy log or other supporting documentation must be maintained and submitted.
+The maximum copy charge is 25φ per page. - (6) Secretarial and Clerical Overtime: An itemized description of the task and time spent must be submitted for secretarial and clerical time.
+All such overtime must be approved before submission by Plaintiffs' Liaison Counsel.

-- (5) In-House Photocopy: A contemporaneous photocopy log or other supporting documentation must be maintained and submitted.
-The maximum copy charge is 25¢ per page. - (6) Secretarial and Clerical Overtime: An itemized description of the task and time spent must be submitted for secretarial and clerical time.
-All such overtime must be approved before submission by Plaintiffs' Liaison Counsel or the PSC. - (7) Computerized Research Lexis/Westlaw: Claims for Lexis, Westlaw, and other computerized legal research expenses should be in the exact amount charged to the firm for these research services.
+(7) Computerized Research - Lexis/Westlaw: Claims for Lexis, Westlaw, and other computerized legal research expenses should be in the exact amount charged to the firm for these research services.
+All such computerized legal research must be approved by Plaintiffs' Liaison Counsel in advance and before submission.